NastranSaberi/LakeIce_RF_Uncertainty/README.md

 Uncertainty calculations are built on proposed method by Shaker, M. H., & Hüllermeier, E. (2020)[2].

-We used Terra TOA reflectance (MOD02) which is in 500 m pixel spacing (bands 1-4 and 6-7); this is a re-gridded product created from 250 and 500 meter products with diffrent bands.
+MODIS Terra Level 1B calibrated radiances product (MOD02/MYD02), Collection 6.1 used for mapping lake ice, water and cloud and uncertainty mapping.
+MOD02QKM with a 250 m pixel spacing at bands 1-2 and MOD02HKM with a 500 m-pixel spacing at bands: 3-7 were used.
+We applied Trishchenko, Luo, & Khlopenkov (2006)’s  method for resampling to 250 m pixels.

 <img width="404" alt="image" src="https://user-images.githubusercontent.com/59842707/189716327-e2aa92e6-ff64-469a-8b18-8aafdbe5b6f6.png">